SHIELDING YOU

 Often criminal defense cases are built on chipping away at the prosecution’s case.
 They have the burden of proving that you committed the alleged crime beyond a reasonable doubt.
 If there are enough problems with a case, you give the judge or jury grounds to reasonably doubt the prosecution’s case.
 This is a different, all-or-nothing defense.
 You admit to hitting the officer, but you were justified in doing so.

-What is Battery of a Law Enforcement Officer?
+What Is Battery Of A Law Enforcement Officer?

 Under Florida law, a battery is intentionally touching or striking another person against their will or intentionally causing bodily harm.
 If the other person is a law enforcement officer, the crime goes from a first-degree misdemeanor to a third-degree felony.